TStephensCr/TStephensCr/README.md

 ### About Me :

-I am a Computer Science student at Bologna's Alma Mater Studiorum, Italy.
+I am a Computer Science and Engineering MSc student at DTU, Copenhagen.
+I have a BSc from Bologna's Alma Mater Studiorum, Italy.

 - 🔭 I'm working on getting my degree, while expanding my resources as best i can.
 - 📫 How to reach me: stephens0318@gmail.com